 Joan MacDonald is a journalist fascinated by Korean drama and film.
 Since 2013, MacDonald’s stories on Korean media and culture have been published in the Los Angeles Review of Books, Kultscene, MacG Productions, the Independent, Bust, Hello Giggles, and Mental Floss.
 For three years she worked as a writer and editor at KPopStarz, a popular K-pop and K-drama news site, and appeared on three KCON panels discussing drama trends.
 Some of her drama blogs appear on the “That Only Happens In K-dramas” Facebook page.
 She is the author of seven non-fiction books including six for young adults, and High Fit Home (Harper Design, 2005), a book on the intersection of architecture and fitness.
 MacDonald has also managed various publishing projects.
 Previously, she worked at North American Precis Syndicate (NAPS) for 17 years as its editor, feature writer, and vice president whereby she garnered formidable national media coverage on behalf of NAPS-affiliated PR agencies, national associations, and Fortune 100 companies.
 Currently, MacDonald is a Hollywood, entertainment, and K-media contributor at Forbes.
 Lately, she has written about health, travel, food, history, pop culture, film, and the wonders of the Hudson Valley.

-This program is presented by Asia Society Museum, Asia Society Southern California, and Asia Society Korea Center as part of a new series titled Asia Society at the Movies.
+This program was presented by Asia Society Museum, Asia Society Southern California, and Asia Society Korea as part of a new series titled Asia Society at the Movies.
 Asia Society at the Movies showcases a broad range of films and filmmakers from across Asia and the Asian diaspora.